A collection of photographs of Missouri wildflowers discovered on Rachel’s Prairie, a one acre patch of ground with a pond.

 Pussy Toes

-These little flowers are often overlooked.
+These little flowers are often overlooked (thus the Latin name neglecta which literally means “overlooked”).
 Being white and small, they generally do not stand out.
 But what got my attention was the abundant presence of bees and butterflies.
 They love them.

 In some places the pussy toes congregate, forming what I would call a pussy toe forest.